Skip to main content

 3. Explicit Layered Responsibility

 The architecture enforces a clear separation of concerns.
 The Presentation layer handles HTTP, the Application layer orchestrates workflows, and the Domain layer contains pure business logic.
 This clarity prevents logic from being misplaced and ensures layers only interact through their well-defined public interfaces.
 Architectural Principle: Each layer has a single, well-defined responsibility and communicates only through defined interfaces.
-Layer Structure in Tuturuuu:
+Actual apps/web/src structure (real):

 apps/web/src/